Konstantinanin/LLM_evaluator/README.md

 # LLM evaluator

 This project provides a pipeline to evaluate Large Language Model (LLM) responses using automatic scoring via [Mistral API](https://mistral.ai/).
-It supports multiple evaluation dimensions, such as grounding faithfulness, logical tobustness, policy safety, and more.
+It supports multiple evaluation dimensions, such as grounding faithfulness, logical robustness, policy safety, and more.

 ---